 For New York Fashion Week and General Internship related inquiries, please do not use the Contact form, and instead email your cover letter and resume to: FashionPR@AMP3pr.com and please indicate in the subject line the SEASON and YEAR for which you’re looking to do an Internship (Spring, Summer or Fall).
 See Internship Calendar here.

 While the form is the quickest and most direct way to reach us, you can also send a message directly to our New York City offices: info@AMP3pr.com.

 530 Fashion Ave Floor M1

 New York, NY 10018

 AMP3 PR is located in New York City, directly in the media capital of the world.
+We are a top ranked O’Dwyer’s PR Firm.
 Our offices are located just steps away from Times Square right on Fashion Ave.
 Our proximity and relationships with the biggest publishers and media outlets in the world give our clients a distinct competitive advantage.
 We love New York and are proud to call it our longtime agency home base.

 We’re in the heart of Manhattan.
 EWR, LGA, & JFK.
 Pick Your Poison.

 Subways: Red (1239) to 40th Street, Blue (ACE) or Yellow (BDFV) to Times Square Stop.